pragmagrid/lifemapper-compute/README.rst

 Required Rolls
 ~~~~~~~~~~~~~~~

-Required rolls must be added at the same time when the  lifemapper-server roll is isntalled.
+These rolls must be installed for lifemapper roll to work  properly.
-See ``Adding a roll`` section for details.

 :**python**:    Python roll provides python2.7 and numpy
 :**sge**:    SGE roll provides batch-queuing system for distributed resource management.